ravinaik1312/ravinaik1312.github.io/_posts/2015-12-10-jekyll-create-site.markdown

 Head to your browser at http://localhost:4000 to see what jekyll created for you.

 # **Jekyll and Github Pages**
 Now that you have a website, you can use Github pages to host it.
 Copy over all the folders created by Jekyll to your Github Repository that you created in the previous post.
-Once, you commit these changes to your repository, it gets automatically reflected and Githb pages will ne hosting the site that you have created using Jekyll.
+Once, you commit these changes to your repository, it gets automatically reflected and Github pages will be hosting the site that you have created using Jekyll.